 Creative design and production for apps & websites.

 Denim & Steel is Arian Khosravi, Todd Sieling, Tylor Sherman, Jen Bebb, and Andrew Woo.

 Lots of people work on technology because it’s cool.
 We do it to make life interesting, playful, productive, and beautiful.

 We occasionally blog about our work and how things can be made better.
-Our latest post is about how the modern ritual of sharing pictures of food can be re-thought as more akin to prayer than grandstanding.
+Our latest post is about taking our work on The Megaphone App to an open source project.